PowerDNS/pdns/docs/markdown/authoritative/dnssec.md

 As elucidated above, there are several ways in which DNSSEC can deny the existence of a record, and this setting too is stored away from zone records, and lives with the DNSSEC keying material.

-In order to facilitate interoperability with existing technologies, PowerDNSSEC keys can be imported and exported in industry standard formats.
+In order to facilitate interoperability with existing technologies, PowerDNS keys can be imported and exported in industry standard formats.

 Keys and hashes are configured using the 'pdnsutil' tool, which is described next.